Tareythang: Transport

-One Sikkim Nationalised Transport (SNT) bus connects Tareythang to Gangtok daily (except Sunday & Govt.
-Holidays) via Pakyong and Ranipool.
-The bus departs from Tareythang at 7:30 am and reaches Gangtok around 9:30-10:30 am.
-For its return journey the bus departs from Gangtok at 3:30 pm and reaches Tareythang around 5:30-6:30 pm.

 Education

 Government Secondary School Tareythang, Government Primary School Kapurpathey and Sanskrit Paathsaala Tareythang are the important educational institutes in the middle of the village.
-There is also one important Library in Tareythang which is called Tareythang Saraswati Pustakalaya.Most of the youngsters are away from the village because of their job.
+There is also one important Library in Tareythang which is called Tareythang Saraswati Pustakalaya.There is also one Public Gym called Lunatic Fring Brainsickers Gym, at Tareythang.
+Most of the youngsters are away from the village because of their job.
 Youngsters from the village are engaged in Private & Govt. sector in Capital city Gangtok and some other states as well as abroad for their studies & job.

 Healthcare

 There is one Primary Health Sub Centre providing some basic healthcare services in Tareythang.
 It is operated by Government of Sikkim.
 The nearest advanced Healthcare Providers are STNM Gangtok, CRH Tadong, and Pakyong PHC.

 Demographics

 As of the 2011 Census of India, Tareythang had a total 161 households and a population of 736.
 Male population was 370, while female population was 366.
 It has an average literacy rate of 84.78%, higher than the state average of 81.42%: male literacy is 93.43%, and female literacy is 75.78%.